Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 It is possible the VPN is leaking unintended information

-Even with my browser’s language set to en_US and location data off, this is the only leak I can spot.
-Then, in addition to a VPN exiting in Italy, it has to be one that doesn’t leak ASN (Autonomous System Numbers – used for automated routing) that gives up a different country.
+Even with the browser language set to en_US and location services off, this is the only leak I can spot.
+In addition to a VPN that exits in Italy, it also has to be one that doesn’t leak ASN (Autonomous System Number—used for automated routing) pointing to a different country.
 Dang, Google, you’re good.
-I’m going to have to bring my A+ game to this one.
+Time to bring my A-game.

 Top ↩

-By visiting https://nordvpn.com/servers/tools/, I can see the VPN endpoint nodes in Italy.
-There are many Wireguard endpoints with NordVPN.
-Just to move things forward for this exercise, I’ll add an OpenVPN tunnel in pfSense and connect to several VPN nodes and examine the ASNs.
-It’s better than nothing, and more importantly, I’d like to eliminate the ASN as the leak of GeoIP information.
-Here is the guide I used.
+By visiting https://nordvpn.com/servers/tools/, I can see the available VPN endpoint nodes in Italy.
+There are plenty of WireGuard endpoints, too.
+To move things forward, I add an OpenVPN tunnel in pfSense, connect to several Italian nodes, and inspect their ASNs.
+I want to eliminate ASN leakage as the remaining GeoIP clue.
+I used this guide.

-Through trial and error, I found a VPN node that is registered to an ISP in Italy as found in the Abuse and ASN info.
+Through trial and error, I found a node whose ASN is registered to an ISP in Italy.

 Found an exit node with no ASN leaks